 A professionally-printed vinyl banner will class up your booth and can generally be made locally for $60-100.
 Provide your logo to the sign shop in vector format so that it doesn’t look blurry when blown up; if it was not designed this way, you may be able to whip one up with Inkscape, a free vector graphics program.
 Ask the sign shop about materials (some are better for crisp displays indoors, others better for durability outdoors) and make sure that grommets are installed to hang the sign.
 A 4×2′ sign is a good general-purpose size for 6′ indoor tables and outdoor tent setups.

 You’ve gotta spend money to make money!
 Bring change for those first few customers.
 I like to bring a locking cash box with $50-70 in fives and ones – tens and twenties won’t be a problem once you start selling items.
+Cash boxes can be stolen from craft show booths, so an apron with pockets or a small purse kept on your person may be a better option if you’ll be roaming around.
 For most shows, you’ll be responsible for sales tax appropriate for the city, county and state that you’re selling in.
 I strongly suggest offering fixed-dollar pricing (“I pay the tax”) to prevent the need for coins.
 Download my Fixed Pricing Worksheet to help figure out what to pay in taxes.
 If you choose to add the sales tax onto the prices, you’ll want to print up a cheat-sheet with your item prices and corresponding sales tax.
 A two-part (carbon copy) receipt book is handy to provide a written receipt when customers want one.